flaneurette/tiny-shop/README.md

 - Future of product modification.
 In a future version of TinyShop, all CSV files will be linked into a single Excel document, making it even more practical.
 In this way the whole shop can be modified from a single excel document.

+# Style and themes.

+To change the colors and thematical style of the shop these CSS files can be modified:

+Two main stylesheets for the webshop:
+/resources/css.css
+/resources/style.css

+Pages stylesheet for articles, pages and blogs:
+/resources/pages.css

+Administration stylesheet:
+/resources/admin.css

+Reset stylesheet, needs not to be modified:
+/resources/reset.css

 # CSV & JSON files of interest